devuan/arm-sdk/README.md

 * The Chromebook I tested this image on names the wireless interface `mlan0`, so please keep note of it when you try connecting to an access point.

+### BeagleBone Black
+* The kernel refuses to build with Devuan's default toolchain `arm-none-eabi`.
+  Use `arm-linux-gnueabi-4.7` that I provide on https://pub.parazyd.cf/mirror instead.
+* In `/root/` you will find the `xorg.conf` needed to run X properly.
+You will also find a shell script that allows you to use USB as an ethernet device

 ## Acknowledgments

 The Devuan SDK was conceived during a period of residency at the